This page explains formatting your Writer's Games entry in Google Docs.

 To format after your story is complete, save your work, select all text, and follow the steps for Google Docs.

-Ready to submit your work to The Writer's Workout?
+Ready to submit your entry to The Writer's Workout?
 Email us at

 The Writer's Workout is not responsible for damages that may result from these guidelines.
 Backup your work externally before you begin and proceed with caution.